 When we were growing our team of Python devs at CMG, I was involved in a lot of interviews.
 I really enjoyed it, meeting and hiring interesting and talented engineers.
 I’m not a big fan of quizzing people on technical minutiae in interviews.
 I do think that asking some questions about technical likes and dislikes can be very illuminating though.
 For example, “What’s your favorite standard library module?”
-(Best answer in my book here is itertools or functools, but anything that shows they have hands-on appreciation for the depth of the standard library is good.
+(My favorite answers are itertools or functools, but anything that shows they have hands-on appreciation for the depth of the standard library is good.

 I’ve been working as a remote software developer for over five years now.
 I gather that some outfits do this better than others.
 In case they’re useful/inspirational for anyone else, I want to highlight the key things that have made this workable for so long.
 The key idea: Treat your remote workers as first-class, full-fledged members of the team.
 Have a chat server which everyone is connected to whenever they are working.

 This evening, the Western Mass.
 Developers Group was treated to a talk by Ben Fry of Processing fame.
 It was excellent and inspiring.
 Having not much prior exposure to Processing or his work, I left hungry for more.
 (The title of this post is taken from the name of the group at the MIT Media Lab where Fry did his PhD work.)
 I liked the graphical-REPL flavor of his live demos.